We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Add ‘staff’ members:

-On the next page, you’ll be prompted to invite staff members that will be associated with the service.
-I just added myself for now – more about this later.
+On the next page, you’ll be prompted to invite staff members that will be associated with the service – aka the service Admins.
+I just added myself for now – more about how this works later.

-On the last page you can specify whether the booking page will be available to your organisation only or to anyone who has the link.
+On the last page you can specify whether the booking page will be available to people within your tenant only or to anyone who has the link.

 If this is for parking for your own staff only, I suggest you select ‘People in my organisation’.